damobrisbane/operator_baseline/README.md

 Versioning, see comment in [main.sh](./scripts/main.sh)

-Incorporate the _additionalImages_ in a pullspec [an generated ISC].
+Incorporate the _additionalImages_ in a pullspec [and a generated ISC].